 Redemption Account: The Redemption Account created under the Indenture for deposit of any moneys received which are not otherwise committed.
 Moneys in the Redemption Account shall be used (i) to create and maintain the required balance in the Bond and Interest Sinking Fund Account; (ii) to create and maintain the required balance in the Reserve Account; and (iii) to redeem or prepay outstanding Bonds or to purchase outstanding Bonds for redemption and cancellation.
-Moneys in the Redemption Account may be used in the discretion of the Trustee to pay rebate due to the United States under Section 148 of the Internal Revenue Code if the University or the Authority fails to provide for payment of any rebate.
+Moneys in the Redemption Account may be used in the discretion of the Trustee to pay rebate due to the United States under Section 148 of the Internal Revenue Code if the Corporation or the Authority fails to provide for payment of any rebate.

-Reference Rate: The interest rate per annum announced from time to time by Wells Fargo Bank Minnesota, National Association, Minneapolis, Minnesota as its prime or reference rate, regardless of whether the interest rate is actually charged to any customer of said bank.
+Reference Rate: The interest rate per annum announced from time to time by Wells Fargo Bank, National Association, Minneapolis, Minnesota as its prime or reference rate.